tarwn/lessthandot-hugo/blogs/content/posts/2009-03-20-sql-friday-the-best-sql-server-links-of-16.md

 **[A DBA utility database in every SQL Server instance?][1]**

-Linchi Shea writes: I was reading Louis Davidson’s post earlier today, and what he said below caught my attention:
+Linchi Shea writes: I was reading Louis Davidson's post earlier today, and what he said below caught my attention:

 > I am a big believer in having the database be as self contained as possible, so I try to put [maintenance] objects and such in the database, typically in a schema named utility.